owulveryck/blog/content/post/linearregression.md

 - _everything has been sold._
 - _too bad..._

 I think to myself: _why didn't you made more?_.
-He may have read my thought and told me:
+He may have read my thought and told me

 - _I wish I could have foreseen_